ernestbuffington/Kingpin-Life-of-Crime-Multi-Mod/README.md

 # Kingpin Life Of Crime Multi Mod v2.0 Introduction
-This is a multi mod and allows you to pick which mod you want to play dureing intermission, much like map voting.<br>
+This is a multi mod and allows you to pick which mod you want to play during intermission, much like map voting.<br>
 TODO: Add All Blood Money Mod Features<br>
 TODO: Add Mod Vote Features<br>